A BRIEF HISTORY OF GAMES

-Television began in Britain in 1936 when the BBC began broadcasting.
+Regular, definition television began in Britain in 1936 when the BBC began broadcasting.
 TV was suspended during World War II but it began again in 1946.
 TV first became common in the 1950s.
 A lot of people bought a TV set to watch the coronation of Elizabeth II and a survey at the end of the that year showed that about one quarter of households had in Britain had one.
 By 1959 about two thirds of homes had a TV.
 By 1964 the figure had reached 90% and TV had become the main form of entertainment - at the expense of cinema, which declined in popularity.

 At first there was only one TV channel but between 1955 and 1957 the ITV companies began broadcasting.
 BBC2 began in 1964 and Channel 4 began in 1982.

-In Britain BBC 2 began broadcasting in colour in 1967, BBC 1 and ITV followed in 1969.
+In Britain BBC 2 began broadcasting in color in 1967, BBC 1 and ITV followed in 1969.
 Video recorders became common in the early 1980s.
 Many video hire shops opened at the that time.
 At the end of the century videos were replaced by DVDs.

 Portable TVs became common in the 1980s and satellite broadcasting began in 1989.
 Satellite or cable TV became common in the 1990s.

 Personal computers became common in the 1980s.
-The internet became common in the 1990s and playing games online like scrabble and nine mens morris became popular.
+The internet became common in the 1990s and playing games online like scrabble and nine men's morris became popular.
 Furthermore in the late 20th century gardening became a very popular pastime.
 So did DIY.

 21st Century Games and Pastimes

 In the 2000s a number game called sudoku became popular in Britain.